PSA-Corporate-Learning-Branch/noodle/README.md

 * **Required:** `data-sectionid` - Unique ID for each note section (e.g., `"intro"`, `"lesson-1"`).
 Each section persists independently.
 * **Required:** `data-courseid` - Shared across all pages in a course to group notes together.
 * **Optional:** `data-sectiontitle` - Human-readable name shown in the modal and exports.
+* **Optional:** `data-page-order` - Numeric page order for "Course Order" sorting (e.g., `"1"`, `"2"`, `"3"`).
+All forms on the same page should share the same value.
 * Include `noodle.js` at the bottom of any page that uses these forms (after the DOM content).

-**Note:** Course order sorting works automatically without any additional markup.
-The system extracts page numbers from URLs and saves section order when notes are saved.
+**Note:** Section order within each page is tracked automatically when notes are saved.
+The `data-page-order` attribute is optional but recommended for multi-page courses where you want explicit control over page sequence.

 ## Files